newchuyalong/libgdx-learning/3D-Particle-Effects.md

 **Billboards** are sprites that always face the camera (the Decal class in libgdx is essentially a billboard)

-**PointSprites** are simpler (more efficient, better performance) that billboards.
+**PointSprites** are simpler (more efficient, better performance) than billboards.
 They are colored points with no textures.
 The dust and explosion effects in the following video are done with PointSprites:

 [3D Tank Battle video](https://www.youtube.com/watch?v=lt9kYDb9p78)